nomilous/phrase/.metadata/.metadata/README.md

-                             phrase |noun| ~  The length of which a singer or instrumentalist can play,
+                             phrase |noun| ~  the length of which a singer or instrumentalist can play,

-                                              In one breath.
+                                              in one breath.